HarshKapadia2/articles/the_jason_mayes_interview/the_jason_mayes_interview.md

 The immediate reply was that if he changed anything, he would not be where he is today.

 He said that he didn't regret anything and thoroughly enjoyed his time working in startups!
-He highly recommends exploring startups, especially when they're younger because they have lesser commitments financial backing from family as well.
-As you grow older these things start to matter and so working for a bigger company is better because you will have a stable income.
+He highly recommends exploring startups, especially when younger, because you have fewer financial commitments and obligations - such as having a family, owning a house, etc. As you grow older these things start to matter and so working for a bigger company is better because you will have a stable income.
 With a startup, you learn a lot and if you mess up, the consequences are very real.
 The added responsibility makes you learn a lot very fast.
 These learnings can then be applied to bigger companies as well, because you might tend to use lesser resources which saves the company money and improve their performance as well.

 He prefers going from a startup to a large company and not vice versa, because if one directly started at Google, they would already have all the freebies and backup plans before experiencing the hardships that one faces at startups.